Embedding phylogenetic trees in networks of low treewidth: Introduction

 One of the main challenges of using treewidth as parameter in phylogenetics is that the central goal in this field is to infer phylogenetic networks and, thus, the network is not known \emph{a priori} so a tree decomposition cannot be constructed easily.
 A possible strategy to overcome this problem is to work with the \emphmore{display graph} (see \cref{fig:TC}).
 Consider a problem taking as input a set of trees, such as \textsc{Hybridization Number}.
 Then, the \emph{display graph} of the trees is obtained by taking all trees and identifying leaves with the same label.
 Now we have a graph in the input and hence we can compute a tree decomposition.
 Moreover, in some cases, there is a strong relation between the treewidth of the display graph and the treewidth of an optimal network~\citep{grigoriev2014low,kelk2018treewidth,Janssen2019Treewidth}.

 A few instances of exploiting (tree decompositions of) the display graph of input networks for algorithm design have been published.
-Famously, Bryant and Lagergren~\citep{BryantLagergren2006} designed MSOL formulations solving the \textsc{Tree Consistency} problem on display graphs, which have been \mjrev{improved by} a concrete dynamic programming on a given tree decomposition of the display graph~\citep{baste2017}.
+Famously, Bryant and Lagergren~\citep{BryantLagergren2006} designed MSOL formulations solving the \textsc{Tree Consistency} problem on display graphs, which have been improved by a concrete dynamic programming on a given tree decomposition of the display graph~\citep{baste2017}.
 Kelk et al.~\citep{Kelk2016MSOL} also developed MSOL formulations on display graphs for multiple incongruence measures on trees, based on so-called ``agreement forests''.

 For the \textsc{Tree Containment} problem, MSOL formulations acting on the display graph have been used to prove fixed-parameter tractability with respect to the treewidth~\citep{Janssen2019Treewidth}.
 Analogously to the work of Baste et al.~\citep{baste2017} for \textsc{Tree Consistency}, we develop in this manuscript a concrete dynamic programming algorithm for \textsc{Tree Containment} acting on display graphs.

-\textsc{Tree Containment} is conceptually similar to \textsc{Hybridization Number} in the sense that the main challenge is to decide which tree vertices correspond to which vertices of the other trees (for \textsc{Hybridization Number}) or network vertices (for \textsc{Tree Containment}).
-However, \textsc{Hybridization Number} is even more challenging since the network may contain vertices that do not correspond to any \mjnew{input} vertex~\citep{van2016hybridization}.
+\looseness=-1 \textsc{Tree Containment} is conceptually similar to \textsc{Hybridization Number} in the sense that the main challenge is to decide which tree vertices correspond to which vertices of the other trees (for \textsc{Hybridization Number}) or network vertices (for \textsc{Tree Containment}).
+However, \textsc{Hybridization Number} is even more challenging since the network may contain vertices that do not correspond to any input vertex~\citep{van2016hybridization}.
 Therefore, \textsc{Tree Containment} is a natural first problem to develop techniques for, aiming at extending them to \textsc{Hybridization Number} and other problems in phylogenetics in the long run.